Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Methodology

+Insights from Phase 2 prompted a shift toward an embodied data narrative that emphasizes gentle awareness rather than clinical monitoring.
+We used these insights to guide the design and implementation of the \textit{CushLumi} system.
+To evaluate the system in a real-world context, we deployed the system in the homes of 5 older adults with sedentary habits for one full day.
+Before deployment, we installed the sensing cushion on a chair the participant frequently used and placed the ambient light box in a visible location in the same room (e.g., on a side table or desk).
+Participants were instructed to go about their day as usual while the system unobtrusively captured their sitting behavior and provided ambient feedback through the light.

-To evaluate the prototype in a real-world context, we deployed the system into the homes of 5 older adults with sedentary habits for one full day.
-At the end of the day, we conducted in-depth, semi-structured interviews to understand their lived experience with the device.
-Our evaluation focused on the cognitive and emotional accessibility of the data physicalization.
-We asked questions designed to probe their interpretation and feelings, such as: \textit{``When you saw this box light up, what did you think it was telling you?''} and \textit{``How did this feeling compare to a phone alarm?''} This in-situ deployment and qualitative evaluation allowed us to assess whether our design had successfully bridged the Data Representation Gap by creating a form of data that was understandable, physically manageable, and emotionally positive in its natural environment.
+At the end of the day, we conducted semi-structured interviews with each participant in their home to probe their interpretations and feelings towards the data physicalization (e.g., \textit{``When you saw this box light up, what did you think it was telling you?''} and \textit{``How did this feeling compare to a phone alarm?''}).
+We also asked participants to reflect on how the system fit into their routines, whether and how it influenced their awareness of sitting, and how manageable and comfortable they found the interaction.

+We obtained informed consent from all participants before each phase.
+For older adults in the nursing home and in-home deployments, the study procedures were also coordinated with facility staff and family members when appropriate.
+Participants could withdraw at any time without penalty, and all collected data was pseudonymized during analysis and for reporting herein.